 If you have any queries please contact us at:

-Applications for September 2019 are due to open October 2018.
+Applications for September 2019 are NOW OPEN

 How placements work

 For the recommendation of QTS, all trainees are formally assessed in 2 consecutive Key Stages:

 Primary (5-11) - Key Stage 1 and Key Stage 2

 Secondary (11-16) - Key Stage 3 and Key Stage 4

 During the School Direct year, you will spend the majority of your time in one of the Trust’s academies where you are part of the school community and are introduced to the practice of teaching in a structured way, with appropriate support from an experienced mentor and other colleagues who will support your professional development.

 In addition, you will spend at least half a term in another of the Trust’s academies; this is usually in the second half of the spring term.